FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 #### Response:

-The response includes a Client Id and Secret which can be used to secure the application.
+The response includes a Client ID and Secret which can be used to secure the application.

 ```json